Ajaxclopidia/Chess/README.md

 - Streamlit team

 ## Contact
-For any queries or issues, please open an issue on GitHub or contact [Your Name](mailto:your.email@example.com).
+For any queries or issues, please open an issue on GitHub or contact [Muhammed](mailto:ajaxclopidia77@gmail.com).